European Parliament President David Sassoli dies at age 65

 Associated Press

-BRUSSELS (AP) — David Sassoli, the Italian journalist who worked his way up in politics while defending the downtrodden and repressed to become president of the European Union’s parliament, died at a hospital in Italy early Tuesday, his spokesperson said.
+BRUSSELS (AP) — David Sassoli, an Italian journalist who worked his way up in politics while defending the downtrodden and repressed to become president of the European Union’s parliament, died at a hospital in Italy early Tuesday.
+He was 65.

+“Everyone loved his smile and his kindness, yet he knew how to fight for what he believed in,” European Commission President Ursula von der Leyen, reminiscing how a much younger Sassoli had traveled to Germany to see the infamous Berlin Wall come down well over three decades ago.

+European unity was his benchmark, just as much as justice among all Europeans was.

-Over the past months, he improved enough to preside over a European Parliament session in December to give the EU’s main human rights award, the Sakharov Prize, to Navalny’s daughter.
-High in symbolism, it became his political testament.
+Over the past few months, he improved enough to preside over a European Parliament session in December to give the EU’s main human rights award, the Sakharov Prize, to Navalny’s daughter.
+High in symbolism, it showed him at his best.
+A few weeks later, his wishes for the new year became his political testament as an optimist with great expectations.

+“We can be that hope when we don’t ignore those in need.
+When we don’t build walls on our borders.
+When we fight all forms of injustice.
+Here’s to us, here’s to hope,” he said in the address.

 “In the final week of December there was a worsening of the illness, and then the final days of his battle,” Cuillo told Italy’s Sky TG24.

+A lifelong fan of Fiorentina football club, he emulated the fine style of the team where Gabriel Batistuta and Roberto Baggio thrived.
+But in the end, like the Florence club, he also lacked the final touch to reach the very highest level.
+Being head of the European Parliament doesn’t compare to being prime minister or leading the European Commission or Council.

-Sassoli came to lead the legislature in 2019 following an intricate bout of political infighting among EU leaders which also saw German Christian Democrat Ursula von der Leyen become EU Commission President and Belgian free-market liberal Michel take the job as EU Council president.
+Sassoli came to lead the European legislature in 2019 following an intricate bout of political infighting among EU leaders, which also saw German Christian Democrat von der Leyen become European Commission president and Belgian free-market liberal Michel take the job as EU Council president.
 Sassoli and von der Leyen were picked by EU leaders practically out of the blue, stunning themselves and the rest of the world.

 Even if he was often overshadowed by von der Leyen and Michel, Sassoli led an institution which has become ever more powerful over the years and has become instrumental in charting the course of the European Union in many sectors, be it the digital economy, climate or Brexit.